-As for service providers and supervision for the target population, the Probation Department employs a diverse and experienced staff of direct supervision officers who will work with this population.
-The ratio of at least 1 deputy juvenile correctional officer to every 8 youth during waking hours is anticipated.
+As for supervision for the target population, Probation employs a diverse and experienced staff of direct supervision officers who will work with this population.
+The ratio of at least one deputy juvenile correctional officer to every eight youth during waking hours is anticipated.
 Additional staff may be assigned to areas housing committed Secure Track youth.
-Probation staff receive state approved training curriculum which includes diverse topics such as professionalism and ethics, crisis communication and de-escalation, group dynamics, responding to medical emergencies, fire and life safety, cultural diversity and ethnic disparity, gender identity, case planning, addressing and reporting child abuse, preventing sexual assault, trauma, symptomology of substance use, suicide prevention, and core correctional practices to support safety.
+Probation staff undergo state-approved training curriculums which includes diverse topics such as professionalism and ethics, crisis communication and de-escalation, group dynamics, responding to medical emergencies, fire and life safety, cultural diversity and ethnic disparity, gender identity, case planning, addressing and reporting child abuse, preventing sexual assault, trauma, symptomology of substance use, suicide prevention, and core correctional practices to support safety.